brijeshb42/monaco-ace-tokenizer/README.md

 This library is relevant only till monarch definitions of all the remaining languages are added directly in `monaco-editor` itself.
 Untill then, it can be used if you do not want to use web assembly.

+I have observed that syntax highlighting for a particular language is better with ace's tokenizer when compared to it's monarch counterpart.
+This may not be true for all the languages (I observed for clojure) though.

 ### Install

 #### Webpack/browserify